mcamath/mcamath.github.io/mcamc.md

 ## What is MCAMC?

 MCAMC brings an exciting new type of math competition to the middle school audience — one that involves working together as a team with your friends.
 In contrast to other competitions that only involve working independently, get ready for a day filled with collaboration and action!
+It will be held virtually on April 17th, likely over Zoom.

 <div style="position:relative;padding-top:56.25%;">
   <iframe src="https://www.youtube.com/embed/_vdC1vknpTs" frameborder="0" allowfullscreen